Our research is editorially independent but we may earn a commission for purchases made through our links.

 In the summertime, Texas temperatures are often well into the 90s with plenty of sunshine beating down throughout the day.
-Regardless of whether you live in Texas or are just visiting for a few days, staying comfortable can be a challenge in the summer months.
+Regardless of whether you live in Texas or are just visiting some of its top destinations for a few days, staying comfortable can be a challenge in the summer months.
 But fortunately, there are lots of indoor and outdoor activities are perfect for staying cool – the Texas way!
 Here are our favorite ways to beat the summer heat in Texas.

 YOU'RE ALL SET!

 Look out for our newsletters in your inbox soon.